Does SSI or Disability Help Pay Rent, Utilities, or Heating Costs?

 Where SSI and SSDI Recipients Can Go for Rent and Housing Assistance

-Although Social Security doesn't offer housing or rent assistance for SSI or SSDI recipients, other help is available.
+Although Social Security doesn't directly offer rent or housing assistance for SSI or SSDI recipients, other help is available.
 If you need housing assistance, the U.S. Department of Housing and Urban Development (HUD) funds programs that can help eligible Social Security disability recipients.
-In addition to public housing, if your income is very low, you might qualify for HUD Housing Choice (Section 8) vouchers.

 Can Getting Help With Rent Affect Your Disability Benefits?

-If you're getting SSI disability and you're getting help with your housing expenses, it could affect your monthly benefits.
-If you're receiving free room and board, saying by living with a friend or relative, Social Security will consider it "in-kind support and maintenance" (ISM) and will reduce the amount of your monthly SSI benefit (by about one-third).
+If you're receiving free room and board, say by living with a friend or relative, Social Security will consider it "in-kind support and maintenance" (ISM).
+When you receive ISM, Social Security can reduce the amount of your monthly SSI benefit by about one-third.
+(Receiving ISM doesn't affect SSDI benefits.)

 • You live with others but pay your share of the food and housing expenses.